dongwubaohuzhe/vid-subs/MP4 Subtitle Generator.md

 *   **SRT Output:** Creates industry-standard SRT subtitle files with precise timestamps.
 *   **Batch Processing:** Processes all MP4 files within a specified folder.
 *   **Overwrites Intermediate Files:** Automatically overwrites intermediate audio (.wav) and subtitle (.srt) files in the same folder.
+*   **Flexible FFmpeg Path:** Allows specifying the FFmpeg executable path directly in the script or via user input if not in system PATH.
 *   **Easy to Use:** Designed for straightforward execution on your local machine.

 ## Prerequisites